Britefury/django-labeller/README.md

-## API
+## API and label access

 Please see the Jupyter notebook `Image labeller notebook.ipynb` for API usage.
+It will show you how to load labels and render them into class maps, instance maps, or image stacks.

 ## Libraries, Credits and License